-Miami’s commercial real estate market offers a wide range of projects and property types due to its pivotal access as an Atlantic coastal town.
-Miami has distinct cultural influence as a transportation node between North America, Central America, South America, and Europe.
+Miami’s commercial real estate market offers a wide range of projects, assets, and property types due to its pivotal access as an Atlantic coastal town and its geographic position near Central and South America.
+These factors give Miami a distinct cultural influence and importance as a transportation node between North America, Central America, South America, and Europe.
 It also possesses economic diversity with many opportunities illustrated by a variety of business sectors within the 305.

 Along with these elements, there is the presence of wealth from national and international funding flowing into the region as investing in the state continues to produce positive returns.
 In fact, HFF Securities recently ranked the top US Commercial Real Estate Investment Markets, and Miami stood in 11th place (just below Boston) with an investment score of 3.5.

 Miami’s commercial real estate also serves as one of the leading contributors to South Florida commercial real estate which shows consistent, positive signs through a wide range of fiscal measurements: economic growth, unemployment rates, vacancy rates, and foreign investments (to name a few).
 Many of the aforementioned statistics are directly impacted by The Magic City.